xxYETTERxx/FalloutBGCompanionApp/README.md

 ## Features
 - **Deck Management**: Digitally replace the library and encounter/settlement/vault decks for quicker playtime.
+- **Quest Markers**: Create digital questmarkers that match the physical markers for the board
+- **Player Inventory**: Keep track of the 'Take' cards throughout a campaign
+-  **Undo**: Every action is tracked from the start of the game till the end

 ## Getting Started
 To get started with the project, clone the repository to your local machine: